verrannt/deepdreaming-sounds-tensorflow/README.md

 # CNN Sound Visualization

 Attempt to visualize layers/learned representations of CNN trained on sound data using DeepDream approaches.
 Current __work in progress__.
-Public only because I'm not paying for github. <3

 Github repositories used so far:
 + [sound-cnn](https://github.com/awjuliani/sound-cnn): Simple CNN used for classifying sound data